 Most folks would assume that 80% of people are generally good, right?
 Granted, good is a relative term.
 However, with some research, we can find interesting data that will probably alter your perspective and give us a better idea of reality.
 An example here might be that 80% of people see nothing wrong with stealing from their workplace (Derbyshire, 2009).
 Of course, 80% of people who read this and steal from their employer are probably figuring out a way to justify it, while the other 20% do not care and are proud of their embezzlements.

 Regardless, we can expand upon this even more.
 For example, it would be a safe bet to say that the example provided did not change the mind of 20% of the people who still believe that 80% of all people are good.
 But if that perception were accurate, why would 80 percent of organizations now have to provide codes of ethics to guide employees regarding ethical standards in their work (Gioia, 2012)?

 Do you see what I mean?
 Now let me ask the first question again.
 What percentage of Americans own what percentage of firearms?
-I would bet that most Americans would assume that 80% of Americans own a firearm.
+I would bet that most Americans would assume that 80% of Americans own a gun.
 That might have been the case at some point, but I would probably bet that only 20% of Americans own firearms.

 Let’s do some research and find out.
 While we will likely never know the actual figures, here are some things to chew on.
 Let’s start with some simple statistics.
 Over 393 million guns are in the hands of civilians.
-That’s probably pretty close to about 80% of all firearms in the U.S. when you contrast the military, law enforcement, etc. Now, that equates to about 120 firearms per 100 citizens.
+That’s probably nearly 80% of all firearms in the U.S. when you contrast the military, law enforcement, etc. Now, that equates to about 120 firearms per 100 citizens.
 That’s a lot of guns!
 When we dig into it, we find that not all citizens own guns, some only own one gun, but most gun-owning Americans have about five firearms.